 27. The council tax base calculation for 2019/20, is 53,421 band D equivalent properties after allowing for:

 - double discounts on unoccupied properties

 - premium for properties classified as either long term empty or a second home

 - factors to reflect the relative charge at different bands

 - contributions in lieu from Ministry of Defence

 The overall tax base is built up from the same calculations for each of the 34 community areas and the “band D equivalents” are shown in Page (vii).

-30. Although there has been a slight increase of 0.34% in the financial settlement for 2018-19 every effort has been made to prioritise schools and the most vulnerable.
+30. Although there has been a slight decrease of 0.1% in the financial settlement for 2019/20 every effort has been made to prioritise schools and the most vulnerable.